 - Sends a response back to the web browser.

 Serverless functions are intended to be fast and have a narrow focus.
 That speed enables them to be perfect companions to the front-end of websites and apps, enabling a quick call and response.
-HubSpot serverless functions are limited to:
+To maintain performance, HubSpot serverless functions are limited to:

 application/jsonwhen calling a function.